multiib/beegfs-thesis/scripts/README.md

 # Scripts Directory

-This directory contains a set of utility scripts used to manage BeeGFS services, interface configuration, benchmarking, and file operations.
-To make sure these scripts are automatically sourced when you open a terminal, add the following to your `~/.bashrc`:
+This folder contains helper scripts used during build, test, and benchmarking workflows.

+To automatically source all `.sh` files in this directory, add the following to your `~/.bashrc`:

 ```bash
 for script in ~/scripts/*.sh; do